-This optional OCXO generates a 10 MHz reference signal with a very precise frequency.
-If installed, and if no external signal is used, this signal is used as an internal reference.
+The OCXO generates a 10 MHz reference signal with a very precise frequency.
+If no external signal is used, this signal is used as an internal reference.
 It can also be used to synchronize other connected devices via the REF OUTPUT 10 MHz connector.